 OK, enough talk about what I should have done.
 The wife and I have a large portion of our money in 401(k)s now, so how should we access our money going forward?
 Let's compare options and see how they apply to our specific situation.

 The Roth Conversion Ladder is the method that gets the most publicity in the FI community.
 While relatively straightforward to implement, this strategy requires a five-year pipeline before you can start withdrawing money penalty free.
 This means you need extra savings to cover your first five years of FI.

-Had I known this the last time I switched employers, I would have rolled** my old 401(k) into a Vanguard IRA and started the five-year pipeline process.
+Had I known this the last time I switched employers, I would have rolled** my old 401(k) into a Vanguard IRA to have more control over when I get to start the five-year pipeline process.
 But I was so excited about my new employers' VIIIX fund, with its amazingly low 0.02 expense ratio, that I rolled all that money into my new 401(k) instead.

 We've since saved up almost enough in other buckets to cover my first five years of retirement, so the conversion ladder is still an option for us.
 But I'm not sure it's the best option since there are rumors (thanks, Keith) that it might be going away in the next few years.
 Bummer.
 Luckily there are other options to consider.

 Substantially Equal Periodic Payments (SEPP) is the IRS approved method of withdrawing money from your tax advantaged retirement accounts penalty free before the age of 59½.
 Let's analyze the IRS guidance on this together: